System stability and truncation schemes to the Dyson-Schwinger Equations: Introduction

 in which $Q=(\vec{p}-\vec{q},\tilde{\omega_k}-\tilde{\omega_n})$, ${\omega}D_0 = (0.80\mathrm{GeV})^3$, $\omega=0.548$.
 With this truncation scheme and the chosen parameters the critical temperature of nuclear matter will be given as 150 MeV, which is consistent with Lattice QCD result \cite{Tc1,Tc2}.

-At zero chemical potential, as the previous truncation scheme give reasonable results in calculating hadronic properties and critical temperature we can view it as physical one at first.
+At zero chemical potential, as the previous truncation scheme gives reasonable results in calculating hadronic properties and critical temperature we can view it as physical one at first.
 When the DSE is extrapolated to finite chemical potential, the unquenching effect would make the gluon propagator change with quark chemical potential.
-Then we will include the quark chemical potential dependence of the gluon propagator model by gluon DSE.
-Only corrections coming from the quark loop is included at first, corrections coming from other parts are viewed as higher order terms and omitted.
-Then we can write out the difference between the inverse gluon propagators at nonzero and zero chemical potential as
+The baryon number chemical potential dependence of the gluon propagator can be included by gluon DSE.
+The difference between the inverse gluon propagators at nonzero and zero chemical potential can be written as

-in which $\Pi^{q(1)}_{\mu\nu}(Q;\mu)$ represents the quark loop with bare vertex divided by $g^2(Q^2)$.
-Then we apply the modified gluon propagator to the gap equation (i.e. quark Dyson-Schwinger Equation) to calculate the quark propagator, but unfortunately no reasonable solution exist for these equations.
-It is known that for a system with feedback, the system stability can be break by strong enough feedback.
-In this case Eq.(\ref{t1}) can be viewed as a feedback to Eq.(\ref{gapeq}), and no reasonable solution existing shows the feedback is too strong and should be decreased.
-Because $g^2$, $D^{-1}_{\mu\nu}$ and $\Pi^{q(1)}_{\mu\nu}$ are all model dependent and neglecting the gluon and ghost loops, the two sides of this equation will not be strictly equal and a correction factor $\eta(T)$ (we choose it just for simplicity, strictly speaking it should be $\eta_{[\mu\nu]}(T,\mu,Q)$) should be added
+in which $\Pi_{\mu\nu}(Q;\mu)$ represents the gluon self-energy divided by $g^2(Q^2)$.
+Since there is great difficulty in numerical calculation, only the quark loops contribution to the gluon self-energy can be included in practice.
+Then we can substitute this modified gluon propagator into the gap equation to calculate the quark propagator, but unfortunately no reasonable solutions exist, i.e. there is no stable solution or the solution at $\mu=1\mathrm{MeV}$ has much difference to the solution at $\mu=0$.
+It is known that for a system with feedback, it's stability will break if the feedback is strong enough.
+In this problem Eq.(\ref{t1}) can be viewed as a feedback to Eq.(\ref{gapeq}), and no reasonable solution existing shows the feedback is too strong and should be decreased.
+Because $g^2$, $D_{\mu\nu}$ and $\Pi_{\mu\nu}$ are all model dependent in practice, the two sides of the previous equation should not be strictly equal and a correction factor $\eta(T,Q)$ need be added

-The terms with/without tilde means they are model dependent/independent.
-We find that to keep the system stable the correction factor $\eta(T)$ must be in $(\eta^{-}_\mathrm{up},\eta_\mathrm{up})$ which are very small (listed in Table.\ref{tab1}).
-The presence of such small correction factor means that some critical elements might be omitted in the truncation scheme.
+The superscript/subscript $QC$ means depending on Qin-Chang model.
+In calculating the gluon self-energy $\Pi^{QC}_{\mu\nu}$, the gluon and ghost loops will be neglected and only the quark loops with bare vertex are included.
+The need of stability for the coupled reminiscent DSEs of gluon and quark propagators will confine the correction factor in a reasonable zone.
+At first we further neglect the momentum dependence of $\eta$, then we find that it must be very small which lies in $(\eta^{-}_\mathrm{up},\eta_\mathrm{up})$ (Table.\ref{tab1}).
+In next section we will show that such a small correction factor can be naturally provided by the diagrams deserted in the truncation scheme.
+(In fact in the truncation scheme given in \cite{Fischer2003,Fischer2013} the model quark-gluon vertex applied to quark loop can be considered as containing a effective suppression factor.)